 Data Privacy Principles

-Chiltern will offer You the opportunity to choose whether your Personal Information is to be (a) disclosed to a third party or (b) used for a purpose that is incompatible with the purpose(s) for which it was originally collected or subsequently authorized by You.
+Chiltern will offer You the opportunity to choose whether your Personal Information is to be (a) disclosed to a third party or (b) used for a purpose that is incompatible with the purpose(s) for which it was originally collected or subsequently authorised by You.
 If your Personal Information is defined as Sensitive Personal Information by applicable law, we will provide You with a further opportunity to consent to additional disclosures to it or if it is to be used for another purpose.

 TRANSFER TO THIRD PARTIES

-Chiltern will not process your Personal Information in a way that is incompatible with the purposes for which it has been collected or subsequently authorized by You.
+Chiltern will not process your Personal Information in a way that is incompatible with the purposes for which it has been collected or subsequently authorised by You.
 To the extent necessary for those purposes, Chiltern will take reasonable steps to ensure that Personal Information is relevant for its intended use, accurate, complete and current.

 Chiltern will provide You with reasonable access to your Personal Information that it holds and will undertake reasonable steps to permit You to correct, amend or delete Personal Information, which is shown to be inaccurate or incomplete.